cruisen/cli-calc/README.md

 Based on this ```cli-calc``` adds not only the standard [math](https://docs.python.org/3/library/math.html) library to the mix.
-Other convenience functions for formatted output like [fractions](https://docs.python.org/3.6/library/fractions.html) and
+Other convenience functions for formatted output, like [fractions](https://docs.python.org/3.6/library/fractions.html) and
 [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754)
-as well as line input from files and unix pipes are supported.
+, as well as line input from files and unix pipes are supported.
+And some more... :-)

 ## Example Usage